APMichael/Winapp2/NOTES.md

 **For example:** ExcludeKey1=PATH|%WinDir%\\|\*setup.log;\*install.log

+### Wildcards: ###

+CCleaner supports the DOS/CMD wildcards "\*" and "?".

+The \* wildcard will match any sequence of characters (0 or more, including NULL characters).
+The ? wildcard will match a single character (or a NULL at the end of a filename).

 ### VirtualStore: ###

 IMHO most of the VirtualStore lines aren't necessary.
 Only very old "legacy" applications (coded for Windows XP and older) are redirected to VirtualStore.
 If the application is a certified Vista (or newer) application this should never happen.
 Of course, there are exceptions (some "wrong" coded applications), but I never had one until now.